backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 </p>

-We can see right away that some of the features have categories with hardly any occurances (ex: Fedu, Medu, age, and absences), which isn't a surprise having a small sample size.
-These outliers may cause issues later on down the road since they will likely overfit the model; I will take note of this now, and will evaluate them further in the upcoming sections.
+We can see right away that some of the features have categories with hardly any occurances (ex: Fedu, Medu, age, and absences), which isn't surprising with a small sample size.
+These outliers may cause issues later on down the road, so I will take note of them now, and further evaluate them in the upcoming sections.

 The shift in distributions of the three grades is rather interesting.
-You can see how the grades were more spread out and typically worse in the first term (G1), the students started to pick their grades up a bit in the second term (G2), and then the final grade (G3) resembles a normal distribution (excluding the 0 values) with mean ~11.
+**G1 -** Low average, and high variance --> Students weren't trying
+**G2 -** Higher average, lower variance, and fewer failing grades --> Student's began trying
+**G3 -** Normally distributed (excluding the 0 values) with mean ~11 --> 40% passed, 60% failed

 ## <center>Bivariate Analysis</center>